 We had to stay calm.
 The pressure was very high on us and on the dancers.
 We had some of the highest-ranking officers coming along to be part of a post-show talk, and they travel with an entourage, and there’s protocol and it’s complicated.
-There’s the camera team, the army, Sadler’s Well, and us trying to co-ordinate everything.
+There’s the camera team, The Army, Sadler’s Wells, and us trying to co-ordinate everything.
 The audience is a mixture of soldiers and veterans, and the arts audience.
 Never the two shall meet, except in this show!
 We tread a very careful line.”

 Collaborations are important

-“When we asked the army initially, they said no!
-They have 1.5m likes on Facebook, all of whom have been gained through organic activity; they haven’t paid to promote any content.
+“When we asked the army initially, they said no. They have 1.5m likes on Facebook, all of whom have been gained through organic activity; they haven’t paid to promote any content.
 They were very protective of that, and unsure how this show would be received by their followers and whether it would lead to criticism on both sides.
 We tried to convince them, and really fought for it.
 They talked about it, and eventually agreed.
-But they were very careful and warned us that they reserved the rights to cut it at any point, and that was fine.
+But they were very careful and warned us that they reserved the rights to cut it at any point, and we agreed to that condition.